DRESSAGE Is for

 Contact and the Gaited Horse

 Discover why contact is essential for communication between the rider and the naturally gaited horse.
-Find out how bit acceptance leads to smooth gait.
+Discover the difference between bit acceptance and bit avoidance and how each enhance or disrupt smooth gait.

 Ask vs Make: What kind of Rider Am I?

-“In the French philosophy, we don’t ‘make’ the horse do, we ‘ask’ the horse to do,” says the French dressage clinician.
-These were humbling words when I took an honest look at my riding and its effect on my horse.
-Yet, it transformed how I ride today.
+“In the French philosophy, we don’t ‘make’ the horse do, we ‘ask’ the horse to do,” said the French dressage clinician.
+These were humbling words when I took an honest look at myself and the relationship I had with my horses.
+Yet, it transformed how I ride and relate with my horses today.

 SMOOTH GAITS